 The start and stop frequencies are nominal values.
-The frequency spectrum of the transmitted signal needs to conform to the transmit power spectral density (PSD) mask for the PHY mode as well as any regulatory requirement
+The frequency spectrum of the transmitted signal needs to conform to the transmit power spectral density (PSD) mask for the PHY mode as well as any regulatory requirement.

 The bandwidth of all channels are integer multiples of 2.16 GHz.
 The center frequencies for channels, whose CHNL_ID is 33-68 are integer multiples of 2.16 GHz.
-The channel whose CHNL_ID is [tbd] shall be defined as default channel.
+The channel whose CHNL_ID is shall be defined as default channel.

 11b1.5 Transmit PSD mask

 The transmitted spectrum for both THz SC-PHY and THz OOK-PHY shall adhere to the transmit spectrum density (PSD) mask shown in Figure 11b-2.
 For the transmit mask measurements, the resolution bandwidth is set to 3 MHz and video bandwidth to 300 kHz.
-During OOK modulation, transmitters shall meet the shwon PSD mask, with an additional single line spectrum of 40 dB above the 0 dB line in Figure 11b-2 within the frequency band of [–6 MHz,+6 MHz] from the carrier frequency.
+During OOK modulation, transmitters shall meet the shown PSD mask, with an additional single line spectrum of 40 dB above the 0 dB line in Figure 11b-2 within the frequency band of [–6 MHz,+6 MHz] from the carrier frequency.

 Figure 11b-2— Generic transmit spectral mask